 - When long-term care benefits are provided through the acceleration of benefits under group or individual life policies or riders to such policies, policy reserves for such benefits shall be determined in accordance with 18 Del.C. §1113.
 Claim reserves must also be established in the case when such policy or rider is in claim status.
 Reserves for policies and riders subject to subsection 18.1 of this regulation should be based on the multiple decrement model utilizing all relevant decrements except for voluntary termination rates.
 Single decrement approximations are acceptable if the calculation produces essentially similar reserves, if the reserve is clearly more conservative, or if the reserve is immaterial.
 The calculations may consider the reduction in life insurance benefits due to the payment of long-term care benefits.
-However, in no event shall the reserves for the long-term care benefit and the life insurance benefit be less than the reserves for policies and riders subject to subsection 18.1 of this regulation due regard shall be given to the applicable policy provisions, marketing methods, administrative procedures and all other considerations which have an impact on projected claim costs, including, but not limited to, the following:
+However, in no event shall the reserves for the long-term care benefit and the life insurance benefit be less than the reserves for the life insurance benefit assuming no long-term benefit.
+In the development and calculation of reserves for policies and riders subject to subsection 18.1 of this regulation due regard shall be given to the applicable policy provisions, marketing methods, administrative procedures and all other considerations which have an impact on projected claim costs, including, but not limited to, the following:

-- Definition of insured events;
+- · Definition of insured events;

-- Covered long-term care facilities;
+- · Covered long-term care facilities;

 - Existence of home convalescence coverage;

-- · Definition of facilities;
+- Definition of facilities:

 - Existence or absence of barriers to eligibility;

 - Premium waiver provision;

 - Renewability;

 - · Ability to raise premiums;

-- Marketing method;
+- · Marketing method;

-- · Underwriting procedures;
+- Underwriting procedures;

-- Claims adjustment procedures;
+- · Claims adjustment procedures;

 - Waiting period;

 - · Maximum benefit;

-- · Availability of eligible facilities;
+- Availability of eligible facilities;

-- Margins in claim costs;
+- · Margins in claim costs;

-- · Optional nature of benefit;
+- Optional nature of benefit;

-- · Delay in eligibility for benefit;
+- Delay in eligibility for benefit;

 - Inflation protection provisions; and

 - · Guaranteed insurability options.

 - Any applicable valuation morbidity table shall be certified as appropriate as a statutory valuation table by a member of the American Academy of Actuaries.

 - 18.3 When long-term care benefits are provided other than as in subsection 18.1 of this regulation, reserves shall be determined in accordance with 18 Del.C. §1108.